WVPX-TV: Sale to Scripps and resale to Inyo

 Ion Media agreed to be acquired by the E. W. Scripps Company—founding owner of onetime competing ABC affiliate WEWS-TV—in a $2.65 billion deal announced on September 24, 2020, with financing provided by Berkshire Hathaway.
 In order to meet regulatory approval on both local and national levels, Scripps concurrently agreed to spin off WVPX and WDLI-TV to Inyo Broadcast Holdings in a $45 million deal that concluded WVPX's status as an owned-and-operated network station.
 As part of the divestiture agreement, Inyo agreed to continue Ion network affiliations for at least seven years, while Ion was subsequently combined with Scripps' Katz Broadcasting subsidiary of digital multicasting networks.
 Both the sale to Scripps and divestitures to Inyo were completed on January 7, 2021.

 Following the acquisition, Scripps announced the March 1, 2021, closure of several digital multicast networks operated by Ion Media—Ion Plus, Ion Shop and Qubo—in favor of existing Katz Broadcasting networks.
 On February 27, WVPX's 23.2 and 23.3 subchannels switched from Qubo and Ion Shop to Grit and Ion Mystery (the latter re-mapped to 23.4) and co-owned WDLI-TV concurrently switched from Ion Plus to Court TV; WVPX 23.5 changed from HSN to Defy TV on July 1.
-WDLI-TV assumed the Bounce TV affiliation on January 1, 2023, in a further subchannel realignment, while Ion Mystery is currently duplicated on WQHS-DT's 61.4 subchannel.